Submissions

 Spelling

 CJAS publishes articles in British English.
 We ask authors to use the British English “-ise” spelling variant (not “-ize”).
-For example, use the following spellings that are acceptable: finalise; organise; realise.
+For example: finalise; organise; realise.

 We ask that authors avoid excessive usage of other languages.
 In general, where a non-English word or phrase is cited or otherwise used, it should be written in Roman script and italicised.
-Please use pinyin, NOT Chinese characters.
-Please provide an English translation in parenthesis.
+Please use the following Romanization: Chinese: Pinyin; Japanese: Hepburn; Korean: McCune-Reischauer.

-Please ensure that you create your own original graphs and tables in Microsoft Office and indicate clearly where they should be inserted.
-It is essential that these can be edited in Word 2010.
-Please ensure that the fit with the page margins and that they are of high quality and are clearly readable in scale.
+Please ensure that you create your own original graphs and tables and indicate clearly where they should be inserted.
+Please ensure that they fit with the page margins, are of high quality and clearly readable.

 Photographs and images